bpichon0/Risk_resilience_desertification/README.md

 ## Climate

 Climate data have been downloaded from [WorldClim](https://worldclim.org/data/cmip6/cmip6_clim30s.html) and are not available in *./data/Climate* folder because of the size of the data.
-The needed to extract the data is nevertheless available in the *Analyses_indicators.R* file.
+The code needed to extract the data on the locations of the different dryland sites is nevertheless available in the *Analyses_indicators.R* file.

 ## Bibliography analysis